msg-CareerPaths/csharp-training/chapters/402-entity-framework.md

 ## 4.2.
 Microsoft SQL Server connection using Entity Framework

-**Goal:** Understanding how to use Entity Framework to connect and make CRUD operation to an SQL Server database.
+**Goal:** Understanding how to use Entity Framework to connect and make CRUD operation and persist data in an SQL Server database.

 **Required Reading:**